solana-labs/solana/docs/src/developing/programming-model/calling-between-programs.md

 `pay()` completes, the runtime must again ensure that `token` didn't modify any accounts owned by `acme` by again applying the runtime's policy, but this time with the `token` program ID.
-Lastly, after `pay_and_launch_missiles()` completes, the runtime must apply the runtime policy one more time, where it normally would, but using all updated `pre_*` variables.
-If executing `pay_and_launch_missiles()` up to `pay()` made no invalid account changes, `pay()` made no invalid changes, and executing from `pay()` until `pay_and_launch_missiles()` returns made no invalid changes, then the runtime can transitively assume `pay_and_launch_missiles()` as whole made no invalid account changes, and therefore commit all these account modifications.
+Lastly, after `pay_and_launch_missiles()` completes, the runtime must apply the runtime policy one more time where it normally would, but using all updated `pre_*` variables.
+If executing `pay_and_launch_missiles()` up to `pay()` made no invalid account changes, `pay()` made no invalid changes, and executing from `pay()` until `pay_and_launch_missiles()` returns made no invalid changes, then the runtime can transitively assume `pay_and_launch_missiles()` as a whole made no invalid account changes, and therefore commit all these account modifications.

 ### Instructions that require privileges